-And if you like what you see, and want more, please preorder my book so you get it the minute it is released!
+And if you like what you see, and want more, please order my book so you get the deliciousness asap!
 Thank you all for your support now and always!

-- 1 cup 200 g cooked or canned black beans , drained and rinsed
+- 1 cup cooked or canned black beans , drained and rinsed

-- ½ cup 75 g chopped sweet or yellow onion (see notes)
+- ½ cup chopped sweet or yellow onion (see notes)

-- 1 tbsp 15 ml Easy Homemade BBQ Sauce (see recipe below)
+- 1 tbsp Easy Homemade BBQ Sauce (see recipe below)

 - 1 tsp sea salt

 - ¼ to ½ cup cooked frozen corn (defrosted to room temp) or fresh corn (add less or more per your preference)

 - 4 to 5 buns (depending on how many burgers you make this into)